What is public involvement?

 How to get involved

 CLAHRC West conducts health and social care research projects and helps to get research evidence into practice.
 We need members of the public to help guide the research we do.

 To get involved you don’t need any medical experience or specialist knowledge.
 You do need an interest in health and social care research, some time to spare and a willingness to share your thoughts and ideas with us.
 We want to work with you to find how your experiences can help shape our research.
 We offer payment for your time, agreed in advance, and cover reasonable expenses.

 Sometimes we need patients, service users or carers with relevant experience for a research study.
 This might include people with a particular health problem, who have had particular treatments or used specific services, or are from a particular social group.

 To find out more, get in touch with Rosie Davies, Research Fellow (PPI), on 0117 328 8469 or email: Rosemary3.Davies@uwe.ac.uk.
 Opportunities to get involved are also advertised in a newsletter called Newsflash.

 Public involvement in the west of England

-This joined up approach to patient and public involvement creates the opportunity for integrated and strategic involvement, where the public can have a strong voice in health research and care, helping to improve the health of people in the west.
+This joined up approach to public involvement creates the opportunity for integrated and strategic involvement, where the public can have a strong voice in health research and care, helping to improve the health of people in the west.